How to prevent skin problems while gardening

 SPF 30 or higher

-Be sure to generously apply the sunscreen to all bare skin, including your face, neck, and ears.
+Be sure to apply the sunscreen to all skin not covered by clothing, including your face, neck, and ears.
 To protect your lips from the sun, use a lip balm with SPF 30 or higher.
 You can stay protected by re-applying sunscreen every two hours.

 Covering up and using sunscreen can also help to reduce your risk of getting sunburn, skin cancer, and early signs of skin aging, including age spots and wrinkles.